 Second of two parts

-The professed cure of Brown vs. Board of Education and passage of civil rights legislation lulled Blacks into believing race no longer matters.
-Though never totally of one voice, Blacks nonetheless have met major challenges with fundamental accord and resilience.
-(Now, traditional civil rights organizations are struggling to expand their grass constituencies and depend largely on corporate dollars.)
+The assumed cure of Brown v.
+Board of Education and passage of civil rights legislation lulled Blacks (and many others, of course,) into believing race was no longer as significant a barrier it once was.
+Although never totally of one voice, Blacks throughout history nevertheless met major challenges with substantial accord.
+Now, traditional civil rights organizations struggle to simply maintain grass roots constituencies and are overly dependent on corporate dollars.
+Sadly, ineffective Black leadership also remains a major obstacle to Black people’s progress.

-The following excerpts (with my comments) are from Bruce Dixon’s, “Failure of the Black Misleadership Class.”
+The following excerpts from Bruce Dixon’s “Failure of the Black Misleadership Class” are interspersed with my comments:

-A cohort of Black business people and politicians who pass for African American leadership is at an impasse.
-Our leaders have failed to produce economic development models that benefit inner-cities and core Black enclaves.
-Not only is the Black leadership class unable to create jobs at living wages for hundreds of thousands of Black families, it can’t even describe to the rest of America how this might be done.
-They are reluctant to emphasize the acute shortage of low and moderate-income housing or publicly question conditions and programs that exacerbate that shortage.
-Black leadership has also proven powerless to significantly impact a nationwide imposition of separate and grossly unequal education.
-And African American businesses and political leaders lack the political will and imagination to rally their constituencies against the growth of a racially selective prison industry which has far-reaching economic and social consequences, particularly for Black youth.
+A cohort of Black business people and politicians who pass for African American leadership remains extremely problematic.
+For example, our leaders have failed to produce economic development models that benefit inner cities and poor Black enclaves.
+Not only is the Black leadership class unable to help create living- wage jobs for hundreds of thousands of Black families that desperately need them, it can’t even describe to the rest of America how this might be done.
+And Black leaders rarely emphasize the acute shortage of low- and moderate-income housing or publicly question programs that exacerbate that shortage.
+Nor have they consistently challenged the nationwide systemic imposition of separate and grossly unequal education—witness the disastrous application of high-stakes testing and implementation of the admittedly fussy, No Child Left Behind.
+Further, Black business and political leaders seemingly lack the will and/or courage to rally their constituencies against the growth of a racially selective corporate -controlled prison industry which has far-reaching economic and social consequences, particularly for Black youth.

-The economic justice agenda of the King-era prophetic leadership has been discarded and the concerns of the new Black political and business class are largely limited to self-serving priorities.
-It is now indisputably clear that economic development as practiced and administered by African American business and political elite does not lead to economic justice.
-New economic development models that benefit Black communities can only come from new conversations and new commitments by the targeted communities themselves.
+The economic justice agenda of the King era prophetic leadership has long been discarded and concerns of the new Black political and business classes are largely limited to self-serving priorities.
+The demand for social and economic justice has been replaced by a quest for “community economic development,” that too often means assisting upscale Blacks, or no Blacks at all.
+It is now indisputably clear that economic development, as practiced and administered by the African American business and politically elite, does not lead to economic justice.
+New economic development models that benefit Black communities can only come from ethically and morally grounded conversations and new commitments starting in the targeted communities themselves.
+Currently, there are no such conversations in cities; social media, broadcast, and print media have all but eliminated public spaces for intra-community discussion of key concerns.

-Obviously, there are no easy solutions to tough issues like poverty, housing, jobs and ensuring Black children receive a quality education; do we rehabilitate and rebuild affordable housing or simply demolish housing and disperse the people?
+There are no easy solutions to issues like poverty, housing, jobs, police violence and ensuring Black children receive a quality education.
+Do we rehabilitate and rebuild affordable housing or simply continue to demolish housing and disperse people?
+Do we uncritically accept “education reform” that does next to nothing for Black children?